nbrest/kamehouse/kamehouse-desktop/README.md

 - Toggle keep alive scripts to fully turn off the desktop app
 - Get stats of kamehouse-desktop run like which and how many backgrounds it loaded successfully and unsuccessfully

+## Multiple screens

+When running kamehouse-desktop on multiple screens, set `KAMEHOUSE_DESKTOP_SCREEN` in the script config file with the index of the screen to use.
+The index should be 0 or 1 or 2 etc depending on how many screens are connected

 ## Backgrounds slideshow management

 The backgrounds slideshow widget gets the backgrounds images from a directory defined in the kamehouse desktop config file